 In 2020, our initiative would be to first clarify the benefits of becoming a member.
 Being a member of any community involves being actively engaged and sharing knowledge.

 All agree that we need to promote Drupal through various training programs and colaborate with educational institutions.

 This is a good way to inform young talent about what Drupal can do.

-Stronger bonds between the Drupal association, event organisers and local associations would open more opportunities for members, companies that work with Drupal and all enthusiasts interested in learning and contributing to Drupal CMS.
+Stronger bonds between the Drupal association, event organisers and local associations would open more opportunities for members, companies that work with Drupal and all enthusiasts interested in learning and contributing to Drupal.

 What do you think?

 Also, show some love 🙂 and spread the word.

 Share the article with those you think will benefit from reading it or want to contribute to the community.